First of all, let me say that I loved writing this.

 “No!
 Don’t do it!”
 I want to say.
 Do something else, but not that.
 It was a stupid frat-boy business idea.
 But I can’t, because this frat boy probably isn’t reading my blog (also, he is imaginary).

 Now, a quick caveat: I totally admire people who take ideas and do something with them.
 It doesn’t matter if you make money or not for your first project; the biggest problem with doing anything entrepreneurial is getting started.
-I’ve written about this before (Chompz, On Greed and Speed).
+I’ve written about this before.
 But frat-boy business ideas are expressly started to make money–they’re portrayed as “companies”–and they ignore the fact that these ideas hardly ever succeed.
 If you’re going to do something cool, why pick something that dooms yourself to failure?

 Here are the worst stupid frat-boy business ideas: